-Unlike lambs, very young kids don't follow their mother everywhere.
-They tend to 'park' and wait for mother to return to feed them at intervals during the day.
+Unlike lambs, very young kids don't follow their mothers everywhere.
+They tend to 'park' and wait for their mother to return to feed them at intervals during the day.
 It's easy to 'lose' them in a dark corner!

 Dealing with weak kids

-When helping the kid to feed from the doe, clumsy attempts are worse than none at all.
+When helping the kid to feed on the doe, clumsy attempts are worse than none at all.
 Here's a technique that I find useful:

 - Get a helper to hold the doe steady.

 - Support the kid's hind end so that its head is free and in about the right position to find the teat.

 - Don't hold its head, it will struggle against this.